• Skip to primary navigation

 Author: Diana

 Labneh is a creamy and rich Middle Eastern strained yogurt that has the texture of cream cheese.
-It's spreadable and often eaten with fresh pita bread or pita chips and a drizzle of extra virgin olive oil.
+It's spreadable just like cream cheese, and often eaten with warm pita bread or pita chips and a drizzle of extra virgin olive oil.
 It's savory, tangy, rich, and super creamy!

 1 lb/450g

 Labneh is a creamy and rich Middle Eastern strained yogurt that has the texture of cream cheese.
-It's spreadable and often eaten with fresh pita bread or pita chips and a drizzle of extra virgin olive oil.
+It's spreadable just like cream cheese, and often eaten with warm pita bread or pita chips and a drizzle of extra virgin olive oil.
 It's savory, tangy, rich, and super creamy!

 Equipment